Brachial Plexus Surgery

 Pain or burning sensation is experienced in almost all the minor or severe cases of brachial injury.
-It can be controlled by following:
+It can be controlled by the following:

-Drugs mainly nerve membrane stabilizers
+- Drugs mainly nerve membrane stabilizers

-Anticonvulsant and antidepressant medications
+- Anticonvulsant and antidepressant medications

-Transcutaneous electrical nerve stimulation (TENS) device delivers electrical impulses to the nearby nerve pathways to provide relief from pain.
+- Transcutaneous electrical nerve stimulation (TENS) device delivers electrical impulses to the nearby nerve pathways to provide relief from pain.

-If the injury is severe, is causing extreme pain and fails to improve, then surgical intervention may be required.
+If the injury is severe, is causing extreme pain, and fails to improve, then surgical intervention maybe required.